isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2181.md

 ---
-title: WarelyEcom Version 1.3 - Express
+title: WarelyEcom is a home-grown brand that aims to help Retail Enterprises to go digital.
+We believe that all retail enterprise should have an alternate solution that could aid them to boost productivity for their business.
+Customized E-commerce websites are developed for our clients.
+Deliveries are also made possible when using our software which helps vendors to be less reliant on commission-based platforms and gain control over their costings.
 permalink: /productivity-solutions-grant/solutionrepo/solution2181
 ---

 ### Description

-WarelyEcom is a home-grown brand that aims to help Retail Enterprises to go digital.
-We believe that all retail enterprise should have an alternate solution that could aid them to boost productivity for their business.
-Customized E-commerce websites are developed for our clients.
-Deliveries are also made possible when using our software which helps vendors to be less reliant on commission-based platforms and gain control over their costings.
+201729553C

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Plus65Marketing20200814_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria